clearhaus/gateway-api-docs/source/index.html.md

   -H "Signature: <signing-api-key> RS256-hex <signature>"
 ````

-A first-in-series authorization can also be made using the `applepay`
+A first-in-series authorization can also be made using the `applepay`,
-payment method; subsequent-in-series authorizations, however,
+`googlepay` or mobilepayoneline` payment methods; subsequent-in-series
-must be made using the `card` payment method using the card details of the
+authorizations, however, must be made using the `card` payment method using the
-referenced previous-in-series authorization.
+card details of the referenced previous-in-series authorization.

 Any first-in-series authorization must be made with strong customer
 authentication (SCA) regardless of the authorization amount.

 ## 3-D Secure